 Lorena’s family initially learned sign language to communicate with her, but unfortunately her motor skills weren’t sufficient for it to be useful.
 They tried the same thing with pictograms but also to no success.
 Finally, Lorena started working with a speech therapist and after some time managed to start saying words.
 Norma describes this as the moment when she realised that their efforts were starting to pay off.
 Now, age 14, Lorena still continues to go to speech therapy session and her speech continues to improve.

-Lorena is supported to become more independent in her routine with the help of her carer Luna.
-She arrives at their home early in the morning to help Lorena get washed and dressed and make breakfast.
+Lorena is supported to become more independent in her routine with the help of her occupational therapist Luna.
+She helps Lorena by giving her resources and strategies to become more autonomous in her daily activities.
 Lorena’s favourite activities include riding her bike around the garden and doing jigsaw puzzles.
 Although she can be very energetic and can find it difficult to concentrate on some activities, she is always calmer when her brother Victor gets home and they can watch TV together in the evening.
 At dinner time Lorena helps out by setting the table with Luna.

 Lorena is very proud of her big brother and enjoys being there to enthusiastically cheer him on during his football matches at the weekend.